 This will increase the effectiveness of any branded message that you intend to send.
 There are also methods to increase sales through specific social media features.

 For instance, shoppable Instagram feeds can drastically increase sales.
+Another effective way to boost sales is to offer free shipping on Shopify, which has been shown to increase conversion rates and attract more customers.
 The biggest perk in using social networks to boost your sales is that investments of time, effort, and money are usually minuscule.
 This makes the ROI impressive no matter what.

 Don’t forget to track data about your leads, their place in a funnel.
 You can do it with Shopify integration.
 Using such automation, you’ll be able to track all the important records and better analyze your social media efforts.